Arthur Conti

-Arthur Stanley Conti (born 2004) is a British actor.
+Arthur Stanley Conti (born 2004) is an English actor.
 A son of Nina Conti, he began his career with a small role in the House of the Dragon episode "We Light the Way" in 2022.
 Conti gained recognition for his role as Jeremy Frazier in the 2024 fantasy film Beetlejuice Beetlejuice.

-Life and career
+Early life

 Born in Camden, London in 2004, Conti is the son of comedian and ventriloquist Nina Conti and comedian Andrew Stanley, and the grandson of actor Tom Conti and actress Kara Wilson.
 He has a younger brother, Drummond.

+Career

 Conti is a member of the National Youth Theatre, and has appeared in productions of Machinal, Crazy for You and Blithe Spirit.
 In 2023, he signed with talent agency WME.

 Conti made his onscreen debut as the Queen's Page in a 2022 episode of HBO's series House of the Dragon.
 He went on to play Jeremy Frazier, the brief love interest of Astrid, in the 2024 comedy horror film Beetlejuice Beetlejuice.
 He had auditioned for the role over a Zoom call with director Tim Burton.
 Conti was told that he had won the part on April Fools' Day, and thus initially thought it was a practical joke.